-Phishing e-mails will often contain logos and official-sounding language to trick you into a false sense of security.
+Phishing emails will often contain logos and language that sounds official to trick you into a false sense of security.
 Often these emails will appear to be from an entity/individual that you are familiar with, or perhaps, even know personally.
 The links contained within will often lead to official/authentic looking sites that you are familiar with, but the site's URL will indicate otherwise.
-You must stop and ask yourself, why would any institution or individual send an e-mail asking for sensitive account information, or tempt you to click and log into a website (usually forged email portals) to "view" documents.
+You must stop and ask yourself, why would any institution or individual send an email asking for sensitive account information, or tempt you to click and log into a website (usually forged email portals) to "view" documents.
 Remember, if you are currently reading an email appearing to be from an individual that you know, and they are asking you to click a link and then log in to "view important documents", this should be a HUGE red flag.
-When in doubt, always verify the source of the e-mail.
+When in doubt, always verify the source of the email.
 You should contact the institution or individual directly for this verification.

 The following is an example of a phishing email:

 By responding to these emails, you are hurting not only yourself but potentially everyone at Southern Miss.
 A response to one of these emails can cause @USM.EDU addresses to be blocked by other Internet/Email Service Providers.
 Your email address is often used, at this point, to send out thousands of SPAM messages to your colleagues on campus, and even external.Outside of Southern Miss, responding to a phishing e-mail asking for banking or credit card information can ruin a life you've worked years to build.
 Identity theft can take years to resolve, and may never truly go away.